Zvezda (moonbase)

 Zvezda moonbase (звезда, "star"), also called DLB Lunar Base, was a Soviet plan and project from 1962 to 1974 to construct a crewed moonbase as successor to the N1-L3 human lunar expedition program.
 Zvezda moonbase was canceled with the rest of the Soviet human lunar programs.

 Implementation

 The base's main habitation module would first be delivered to the Moon.
 Later automatic spacecraft, including the Lunokhod rover, would be delivered, followed by a human crew and more modules.
 For the safety of the crew, the habitation modules might have been covered with regolith.
 In order to allow for exploration or repositioning of the base, the habitation modules may have been installed on wheel chassis, and multiple docked to form a movable train.
 Energy for the base would have been provided by atomic batteries and a nuclear reactor.

-The moonbase project was ordered by the Soviet space chief Korolyov to Vladimir Barmin's Spetcmash bureau.
+The moonbase project was ordered by the Soviet space chief Korolyov to Vladimir Barmin's Spetsmash bureau.
 The project was named DLB Lunar Base in technical specifications and Zvezda in government documents.
 Unofficially, the project was called Barmingrad (Barmin's city or Barmin City) by its designers after the project lead.

 Several aspects of lunar colonization were studied: